hackle/blog-rust/raw/state-monad.md

 Are you getting the imperative vibe?
 (I must admit seeing the `putState` and `return` "statements" does give me creeps!)

+Compare this to `greetM`, see how state handling is offloaded to `getState` and `putState`, and separate from building the *greeting*?
+Pretty neat!

 ### the full imperative vibe

-It doesn't stop here.
+The imperative feel doesn't stop here.
 Consider this challenge: how do you map and sum a list of integers in one go?

 One way to do it would be,